 No products in the cart.

-Gestures are on of those things which is always mentioned in the promo material for modern smartphones.
+Smartphone gestures are on of those things which is always mentioned in the promo material for modern phones.
 The problem is that few people really understand what they are.

 The name, itself, is also misleading.
 Really, we’re not talking about gestures in the sense we know.
 There’s little in the way of hand waving or head nodding involved.
 Instead, what gestures means for smartphone users is usually about 2 things.
 How many fingers are on touching the screen , and in which direction they move.
 There is the occasional actual gesture, with the use of a waving hand, but such things aren’t that common.